 - Mad Scientist's Beautiful Daughter: Subverted when she realises that you used her to get to the superlaser plans and tries to kill you.

-- No Export for You: The Lost Jedi, like many Choose Your Own Adventure adaptations of popular media franchises, didn't see release outside the UK.
+- No Export for You: The Lost Jedi, like many Gamebook adaptations of popular media franchises, didn't see release outside the UK.

 - Paper-Thin Disguise: Diamond disguises herself as Facet by wearing a wig.
 Vermillion/Scarlett/Crimson passes himself off as three seperate people by wearing a different item of red clothing for each persona.
 Hilariously, Havet can have close interactions with all five depending on the player's choices and not see the similarities.